Buhari arrives APC Convention

 This was made known on Twitter by the President’s new media aide, Bashir Ahmad.

-The tweet reads “The arrival of President @MBuhari at the Eagles Square, the venue of All Progressives Congress (APC) National Convention #APCNationalConvention”
+The tweet reads: “The arrival of President @MBuhari at the Eagles Square, the venue of All Progressives Congress (APC) National Convention #APCNationalConvention”

 ALSO READ: APC Young Women Forum calls for democratic election process during convention